MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters-queries.md

 <!--- Description – Specific keyword in the activity description, for example, all activities that include the string **user** in their description.  -->

-- Device tag - Search by compliant, managed or verified device.
+- Device tag - Search by Intune compliant, managed or verified device.

 - Device type - Search only for activities that were done using a specific device type.
 For example, search all activities from mobile devices, PCs, or Tablets.